Documentation

 DogQ Cross-browser testing feature allows you to execute tests in multiple environments.
 You can set which browsers you want your tests to be run with at every level - Project, Module and Scenario.

-Right now there are only 2 browsers available, other are in our roadmap.
+Right now only 2 browsers are available, the rest are in our roadmap.

 When you execute or schedule a scenario, a separate test run will be created for each browser you select.
 Depending on the run environment, each test run is assigned by a respective icon allowing you easily navigate the records.